MaximumADHD/Roblox-Parallel-Worker/README.md

 - `TaskModule:IsFinished() -> boolean`
 - `TaskModule:GetResults() -> ...any`

-When a task is dispatched, each function declared in a module will be called as such in a dispatched task:
+When a task is dispatched, each function declared in a module will be called as such:

 |  Function  |     When does it get called?    | In Parallel? |
 |------------|---------------------------------|--------------|